John H. Morrison, Ph.D.

 Danielle Beckman, Ph.D.

 Danielle came from Brazil in 2017 to join the Morrison lab at the CA Primate Center.
 Before that, she did her master's and Ph.D. in Neuroscience at the Federal University of Rio de Janeiro, Brazil.
 In the Morrison lab, Danielle is directly involved in the development of the monkey models of Alzheimer’s disease.
-She is also involved in the project studying the effect of zika virus in the monkey developmental brain, and has a special interest in studying neurovirology in Monkeys.
+She is also involved in the project studying the effect of the zika virus in the monkey developmental brain and has a special interest in studying neurovirology in Monkeys.
 Her main scientific interests are neuroinflammation and cortical organization in primates.
-For studying that, she has been developing her skills in high resolution microscopy.
-When she is not in the lab, Danielle likes to spend her time with her boyfriend and cats in short road trips around California.
+For studying that, she has been developing her skills in high-resolution microscopy.
+When she is not in the lab, Danielle likes to spend her time gardening or on short road trips around California.